Robert J. T. Joy: Honorary degree

-At its 2009 Commencement, the Uniformed Services University of the Health Sciences, Bethesda, Maryland awarded Joy the degree of Doctor of Military Medicine, Honoris Causa.
+At its 2009 Commencement, the Uniformed Services University of the Health Sciences, Bethesda, Maryland, awarded Joy the degree of Doctor of Military Medicine, Honoris Causa.
 The citation to accompany the degree read:

 Colonel (retired) Robert J. T. Joy, MC, USA, FACP, was the first Commandant, first professor of military medicine, and first professor of medical history at the Uniformed Services University of the Health Sciences.
 His contributions to the academic discipline of military medicine and its history are without peer – with the assistance of his faculty and staff he created the academic discipline of military medicine as it is known today and he transformed the study of military medical history from the avocational pursuit of officers into an important scholarly component of two academic fields – medical history and military history.

-When the Uniformed Services University School of Medicine opened in 1976, COL Joy was selected as the legislatively mandated Professor of Military, Naval or Aerospace Science.
-In this role he reflected on his experience in military medicine and his professional military education in the Armed Forces Staff College and realized that the United States Military had no joint medical doctrine or plans.
+When the Uniformed Services University School of Medicine opened in 1976, COL Joy was selected as the legislatively mandated Professor of Military, Naval, or Aerospace Science.
+In this role, he reflected on his experience in military medicine and his professional military education in the Armed Forces Staff College and realized that the United States Military had no joint medical doctrine or plans.
 COL Joy led USU to create a Department of Military Medicine and History in which students were instructed, texts were published, and integrative scholarship was practiced to create a joint military medicine for US forces.
 COL Joy outlined the medical school program in military medicine as it is still given more than 30 years later.
-His staff compiled textbooks which served as doctrine manuals for his students and his students wrote the joint medical doctrine as it exists today.
+His staff compiled textbooks which served as doctrine manuals for his students, and his students wrote the joint medical doctrine as it exists today.

 When he retired from active duty, Dr. Joy became the founding Professor of Medical History at USU.
-History had been an integral part of the military medical instructional program and while COL Joy’s protégés could continue the instruction in military medicine, he alone had the command of the military medical past which underlay much of the emerging doctrine; and so Dr. Joy built a second USU department.
-Shaping military medical history was in some ways more difficult than creating the Department of Military Medicine – there were academic disciplines of history already on the university scene and the new activity would need to be accepted by these disciplines.
-Through his own scholarship and the provision of encouragement and council to scholars in medical and military history as they attempt to bridge the gap that is the history of military medicine, Dr. Joy effectively created a new scholarly discipline.
+History had been an integral part of the military medical instructional program, and while COL Joy’s protégés could continue the instruction in military medicine, he alone had the command of the military medical past, which underlay much of the emerging doctrine; and so Dr. Joy built a second USU department.
+Shaping military medical history was in some ways more difficult than creating the Department of Military Medicine – there were academic disciplines of history already on the university scene, and the new activity would need to be accepted by these disciplines.
+Through his scholarship and the provision of encouragement and counsel to scholars in medical and military history as they attempt to bridge the gap that is the history of military medicine, Dr. Joy effectively created a new scholarly discipline.
 Dr. Joy is acknowledged in more than seventy published history books for his contributions to the author’s efforts.
 BG(ret) Robert Dougherty [sic], Professor & Chair of History at the United States Military Academy, summarized his impact: “No one else contributed as much as he to our understanding of military medicine and its history… his contribution has influenced, and will continue to influence, students, historians, and soldiers for decades to come.”